 Make this strawberry coconut soup the day before a party and chill until you’re ready to serve.
 Just add mint slivers at the last minute.

-This strawberry coconut soup is one I’ve made for years, and always with the best strawberries I can find.
+I’ve made strawberry coconut soup for years, and always with the best strawberries I can find.
 For a party, I can make it the day before and keep it in the refrigerator until minutes before serving in small bowls as an appetizer soup.

 - If the strawberries aren’t completely ripe, you may need a little extra agave.

-- If you use full fat coconut milk, you can reduce the amount by half.
+- If you use full fat coconut milk, you can reduce the amount of coconut milk by half.
+But (obviously) you won’t end up with as much soup unless you double everything else.

 - Don’t ignore the mint slivers.
 It elevates the strawberry coconut soup from good to something truly special.
 You don’t need much, just a few slivers for a small cup of soup.